Fire and Life Safety Policies

 Once a student has registered with the Office of Student Life and has been approved to have an ESA as an accommodation in the residence hall, the following additional requirements must be met:

-• Student must register your approved animal with the Office of Student Life by providing all necessary paperwork.
+• Students must register their approved animal with the Office of Student Life by providing all necessary paperwork.

-• Student will not bathe and/or groom the ESA, or clean its cage/crate, or bedding using residence hall facilities (bathrooms, showers, dorm rooms or suite facilities).
+• Students will not bathe and/or groom the ESA, or clean its cage/crate, or bedding using residence hall facilities (bathrooms, showers, dorm rooms or suite facilities).

-• Student is required to ensure that the animal is well cared for at all times.
+• Students are required to ensure that the animal is well cared for at all times.
 Any evidence of mistreatment or abuse may result in immediate removal of the assistance animal and/or discipline for the responsible individual.

-• Student is solely responsible for assuring that the animal does not unduly interfere with the routine activities of the residence or cause difficulties for students who reside there.
+• Students are solely responsible for assuring that the animal does not unduly interfere with the routine activities of the residence or cause difficulties for students who reside there.
 Sensitivity to residents with allergies and to those who fear animals is important to ensure the well-being of the residential community.

 • Emotional Support Animals are only permitted in the owner’s assigned residential room and outdoor areas.
 When transported outside the assigned residential room, the animal must be in an animal carrier or controlled by a leash or harness at all times.